TryAtSoftware/Extensions/TryAtSoftware.Extensions.Collections.md

 The `Set` method can be used to set the bit at a given position.
 It accepts a single parameter - the **zero-based** position of the bit that should be set.

+The `SetAll` method can be used to set all bits.

 ```C#
 Bitmask bitmask = new Bitmask(8, initializeWithZeros: true); // 00000000